pyglet/pyglet/README.md

 ### Existing tool

 <Inform the name of the existing tool that was executed and how it was executed>
-We used coverage.py as recommended by the coordinators.
+We used Coverage (coverage.py) as recommended by the coordinators.
 Pyglet instructed to only run the unit tests by calling pytest on their tests/unit directory, so we did just that.
-The commands were as follows:
+The commands to execute the tests were as follows:

 ```
 # installing necessities